semprag/semprag.github.io/internal.md

     git pull
     # alternatively, you can run 'git pull --rebase' if you're sure no one
     # has made changes to this file. this means you won't have to merge, but
-    # it'll will be a bit messier if someone else has changed the file
+    # it will be a bit messier if someone else has changed the file
     git push
     # the first time you do this, you'll probably need to run:
-    # 'git push -u origin master', which just says default to the defaults
+    # 'git push -u origin master', which just says default to the
+    # conventional names that are used for repos and branches

 # Fixes

+These are automatic fixes for some of the inconsistencies that typically crop up in submissions.

 ## LaTeX